 - Allocated time slot.
 (When)

-And also, the planner takes in consideration about the location of the appointment and the travel time between each appointment.
+And also, the planner takes into consideration the location of the appointment and the travel time between each appointment.
 (Where)

 This is a great solution for any service-delivery based organization looking for an automated solution to manage their rostering needs in the best possible way.
 And it can be adapted for a wide range of smart scheduling and route optimization problems.